matrix-org/synapse/CONTRIBUTING.md

 The content of the file is your changelog entry, which should be a short description of your change in the same style as the rest of our [changelog]( https://github.com/matrix-org/synapse/blob/master/CHANGES.md).
-The file can contain Markdown formatting, and should end with a full stop ('.') for consistency.
+The file can contain Markdown formatting, and should end with a full stop (.) or an exclamation mark (!) for consistency.

 Adding credits to the changelog is encouraged, we value your contributions and would like to have you shouted out in the release notes!